Bed Bugs in Hotels, Florida: How to Protect Yourself Before They Follow You Home

 • Bed bugs infest Florida hotels.
 Warm weather and heavy travel in Orlando, Miami, and Tampa create a breeding ground for infestations.

-• Do a quick check: look along mattress seams, box springs, headboards, and nightstands for live bugs, dark droppings, shed skins, or minor stains.
+• Do a quick check: look along mattress seams, box Summers, headboards, and nightstands for live bugs, dark droppings, shed skins, or minor stains.

 • Bites vary.
 Some people develop itchy welts, while others may experience allergic reactions or skin infections that require medical attention.